-Recommended book:
+Recommended Book:

-- 1. AnjanaNeiraDev and Others, Creative writing: A Beginner's Manual, (Delhi:Pearson, 2009) - 2.
-Liz Ham, Study Writing: A Course in Writing Skills for Academic Purpose (London: Cambridge University Press, 2006) - 3.
-IlonaLeki, Academic Writing: Exploring Process and strategies, 2nd Edition(New York: Cambridge University Press)
+- 1. Dev, Anjana Neira, and others.
+Creative writing: A Beginner's Manual.
+Delhi: Pearson, 2009. - 2.
+Ham, Liz.
+Study Writing: A Course in Writing Skills for Academic Purpose.
+London: Cambridge University Press, 2006. - 3.
+Leki, Ilona.
+Academic Writing: Exploring Process and strategies.
+2nd Edition.
+New York: Cambridge University Press. - Any one of the following subject-areas to be chosen as PAPER 2 for 4th Semester